Get More from Your SCORM Courses

 This is the most common publishing method—the content is distributed, tracked, and measured through an LMS.
 Each LMS will have different requirements for the settings, so make sure you know what those are to get the results you're after.

-• Initial Training: Need to deliver multiple modules, enroll and track new hires on learning plans and certifications?
+• Initial Training: Need to deliver multiple modules, enroll and track new hires with their onboarding learning plans and certifications?
 Publishing a SCORM course for your LMS will provide enrollment, progress, completion, and grade reporting to your managers so they can keep new hires on track.

 • Marketing Content by Usage: Need to provide online training to your clients and bill them based on usage?
 Having a SCORM course accessed through groups on your LMS will provide the information you need to capture your revenue accurately.